AppliedLogicSystems/ALSProlog/docs/docs/guide/12-The-ALS-Library-Mechanism.md

 * TOC
 {:toc}

 The ALS Library mechanism provides a sophisticated device for managing large libraries of code in an efficient and flexible manner.
 Many files of potentially useful code can be available to a program without the cost of loading these files at the time the program is initially loaded.
 Only if program execution leads to a need for code from a particular library file is that file in fact loaded.
 Thereafter, execution pro- ceeds as if the file had already been loaded..
 The library mechanism is essentially invisibile to the programmer, except for a possible momentary pause when a particular group of library predicates is first loaded.
-Consequently, the line between the predicates which are called ’builtin’ and those which are called ’library’ is quite gray.
+Consequently, the line between the predicates which are called 'builtin' and those which are called 'library' is quite gray.
 The files making up the library reside in the folder ...alsdir/library/.

 ## 12.1 Overview of the ALS Library Mechanism and Tools.